 When you add widget to the Master Layout step, they appear on every step within the app, as well as on any additional steps you may add.

-A widget is any element that can be dragged onto the App Builder.
+A widget is any element that can be dragged onto the App Editor.

 If you remove a widget from the Master Layout, it is removed from every step.
 Follow the instructions below to add and remove elements from the Master Layout.

 To add a widget to the Master Layout: